-While General Motors was looking to Toyota, Toyota was looking at Honda.
+At the same time General Motors was looking to Toyota, Toyota was looking at Honda.
 What they saw was their much smaller rival gaining the upper hand in the most important car market in the world.
 Honda had recently become the first Japanese carmaker to open a automobile manufacturing plant in the U.S., and was now selling every U.S.-built Accord it could make.

 Toyota was also looking at Washington, D.C.
 By 1982, the third year of a brutal recession, Japanese cars were accounting for over 25% of the U.S. market.
 In order to stem the tide, reeling American auto companies, together with the United Auto Workers union, pressed hard for protectionist legislation from Washington.
 Japanese makers sought to head off official measures that might do them long-term harm.
 They offered instead to implement a temporary quota system called the Voluntary Export Restraint agreement (VER) that limited auto exports from Japan to 1.68 million vehicles.
-Everyone who stayed awake during the first day of Econ 101 knows that when supply is limited, prices rise.
-So even though their sales would be capped, Toyota’s profits would continue to rise.
+Everyone who was able to stay awake during the first day of Econ 101 knows that when supply is limited, prices rise.
+So even though their sales would be capped, Toyota’s profits would continue to flow.